COVID-19 vaccination and testing information

 - Cover coughs and sneezes.
 Use a tissue, then throw the tissue in the trash and wash your hands.

 - Stay home and away from others when sick.

 - Avoid close contact with people who are sick.

 If you feel sick

-- Monitor yourself for fever, coughing and shortness of breath.
+- Monitor yourself for fever, coughing, and shortness of breath.
 For mild-to-moderate symptoms, use home monitoring and care.
-There are currently no antiviral medications and antibiotics are not useful for treating viral infections such as Coronavirus.

-This is a new and rapidly changing situation.
 The CDC has the most current information about the virus, including everything you need to know about how the virus spreads, how it’s treated, how to protect yourself, and what to do if you get sick.
-Stay on top of the latest by visiting the CDC website, which is being updated frequently.
+Stay on top of the latest by visiting the CDC website, which is updated frequently.

 Washington State Department of Health: